LaurelineP/ztm-node/README.md

 NETWORK CARD			OPERATING SYSTEM
 							HARDDRIVES

-More optimised in certains situations:
+More optimized in certain situations:
 Node is not good at:
 	- video processing ( blocking processors heavy computation )
 	- machine learning ( blocking processors heavy computation or GPU )